Are Swiss trading houses turning into banks? Not quite

 “They give an open credit line and in some cases you are ready to pay more than you would to banks because the conditions are better,” he said.

-Additional reporting by Simon Falush and Emma Farge, editing by David Evans, William Hardy and Jane Baird
+Additional reporting by Simon Falush and Emma Farge, editing by David Evans and William Hardy